 This appendix explains how to install FISPACT and the EAF libraries on various computer systems.
 FISPACT is currently available on two computer platforms:

-- 80x86/Pentium/Pentium II-IV PC running Windows 98, Windows NT 4.0, Windows 2000 or Windows XP. - UNIX workstation
+- Personal Computer (Intel or AMD processor) running Windows 98, Windows NT 4.0, Windows 2000, Windows XP or Windows Vista. - UNIX workstation

 The details for each system are given below.

 Personal computer